 Father Henry Gerlach helped facilitate the move of St. Joseph away from its origins to our present site, culiminating in the construction of a new wooden church on the New Braunfels–Boerne Road in 1892.
 In 1898 Father Virgilius Draessel, a Franciscan priest, became the first resident priest & pastor.
 He was pastor for 35 years and was responsible for the construction of several buildings on the parish grounds.
 Some of his accomplishments were the “little” chapel built in 1904 on the hill above the Church cemetery, and the stone church (now referred to as the chapel), which was dedicated in 1912.
 St. John’s Men’s Society erected the parish hall for Fr.
 Draessel’s Golden Jubilee between 1922 and 1924.

 Some of the priests that served as pastors from the fifties to the seventies were: Fr.
 Patrick Palmer, Fr.
 Hilscher, Fr.
 Henry Hug and Fr.
 Aloysius Leopold.
 In 1974 Msgr.
 Bernard Mullaney became pastor and served until 1986 (The rustic Hill of the Cross was built during his tenure).
 Msgr.
 Terence Nolan served as pastor from 1986 to 1994, Msgr.
-James Janish from 1995 to 2007, and Father Jimmy Drennan from 2008 to 2014.
-During Msgr.
-Janish’s tenure, what now serves as the parish church was built in 2006.
+James Janish from 1995 to 2007, Father Jimmy Drennan from 2008 to 2014, and Father Jose Francisco Puente-Flores from 2014-2016.

-Today, we are a richly diverse, multi-cultural community blessed to have Father Jose Francisco Puente (July 2014) as pastor, with his leadership and pastoral care, to guide our parish towards the future… just as the small German settlement did in 1876.
+Today, we are a richly diverse, multi-cultural community blessed to have Father Francis McHugh (July 2016) as pastor, with his leadership and pastoral care, to guide our parish towards the future… just as the small German settlement did in 1876.